Unlimiter/put/README.md

 # Put

-Put is a tool written in C++ for writing text to the standard output.
-It has more features than `echo`, but it is not necessarily faster.
+Put is a tool written in C++ for writing text to the standard output that has more features than `echo`.

 ## Installation